Barthandelous01/cmics/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

 Cmics is used for aggregating some of the geekier comics that many members of the programming community enjoy.
-To automate downloading all of the comics, run `echo -n 'aa' | cmics`. the `-n` is not required, but reccomended if you want to study the results.
+To automate downloading all of the comics, you can set up a cron job of `cmics --download ...`. `cmics` logs all comics image URLs in an `sqlite` database, accessable with `cmics -a` or `--archive`.
+It logs the time accessed, comic, and the absolute image url, so that if you remember, "There was this great XKCD I read last thursday... what was it?"
+You could so something like `cmics -a | grep 'Comic: xkcd' -B 2` and get all of the XKCD images that `cmics` has downloaded.
+The database is found in `$HOME/.comics/cmics.db`.

 <!-- ROADMAP -->
 ## Roadmap